JeffKoMS/mslearn-azure-developer-create/python/real-time-voice/DEPLOYMENT.md

-# GPT Realtime Voice Application with Azure AI Foundry
+# GPT Realtime AI Resources for Student Experimentation

-This application demonstrates real-time voice interaction using OpenAI's GPT-4o Realtime model deployed on Azure AI Foundry.
+This template provisions **ONLY the AI resources** students need to experiment with GPT realtime models.
+The Flask application runs locally.

 ## Architecture

-The solution includes:

-- **Flask Application** (`src/real_time_voice/`) - Web interface for voice interaction
-- **Azure Infrastructure** (`infra/`) - Bicep templates for Azure AI resources
+- **Azure AI Foundry Project** - Workspace for AI experimentation
-- **Azure Developer CLI** - Automated provisioning and deployment
+- **OpenAI Service** - With GPT realtime model deployed
+- **Local Flask App** - Students run this locally, connecting to Azure OpenAI

 ## Prerequisites